WordPress Plugin Conflicts – How To Trace and Solve It

-Plugins are an important component in the WordPress ecosystem.
+WordPress plugins are small pieces of software used to add new features to a WP site.
+They are an important component in the WordPress ecosystem.
 With plugins, you can make your WordPress sites function as you really want them to without writing any code.

 The drawback, however, with using plugins is that they might end up conflicting with each other.
 Technically, this is referred to as plugin conflict.